blue-blues/blue_coder/old_docs/prompting/README.md

 -   Test and Iterate: Experiment to find what works best for your workflow.

-### Support for Loading Files from the `.clinerules/` Directory
+### Support for Loading Files from the `.bluesaicoderrules/` Directory
-All files under the `.clinerules/` directory are recursively loaded, and their contents are merged into clineRulesFileInstructions.
+All files under the `.bluesaicoderrules/` directory are recursively loaded, and their contents are merged into bluesaicoderRulesFileInstructions.

 #### Example 1:
 ```
-.clinerules/
+.bluesaicoderrules/
-├── .local-clinerules
+├── .local-bluesaicoderrules
-└── .project-clinerules
+└── .project-bluesaicoderrules
 ```

 #### Example 2:
 ```
-.clinerules/
+.bluesaicoderrules/
-├── .clinerules-nextjs
+├── .bluesaicoderrules-nextjs
-├── .clinerules-serverside
+├── .bluesaicoderrules-serverside
 └── tests/
-    ├── .pytest-clinerules
+    ├── .pytest-bluesaicoderrules
-    └── .jest-clinerules
+    └── .jest-bluesaicoderrules
 ```

 ## Prompting Cline 💬